March 9, 2025

 God speaks to us in scripture reading, preaching, and song

-FIRST READING ACTS 4:5-12
+FIRST READING Deuteronomy 26:1-11

-A reading from Acts.
+A reading from Deuteronomy.

-Word of God, word of life.
+Word of God, Word of Life.
 Thanks be to God.

-CHILDREN’S MESSAGE Pastor Cassie
+CHILDREN’S MESSAGE Pastor Jess

-The Holy Gospel according to John.
+The Holy Gospel according to Luke.

 The Gospel of the Lord.
 Praise to you, O Christ.

-SERMON Pastor Cassie
+SERMON Pastor Jess

 APOSTLES’ CREED